The Global Marine Group is pleased to announce the new ownership of the business by Keppel Infrastructure Fund, a fund managed by Keppel.

 Our Proximity Studies address installation and maintenance operations of wind farm structures, associated cables and other submarine cables, where such structures and submarine cables will occupy the same or neighbouring areas of seabed.

-OiQ’s extensive expertise harmonizes the installation and maintenance operations between the fibre optics cables, power and renewable energy sectors to mitigate potential conflicts arising from overlapping installation and maintenance activities that could pose risks to either industry.
+OiQ’s extensive expertise harmonises the installation and maintenance operations between the fibre optics cables, power and renewable energy sectors to mitigate potential conflicts arising from overlapping installation and maintenance activities that could pose risks to either industry.

 As an integral part of the broader Global Marine Group, we have an innate appreciation of the importance of safe marine operations and acutely respect the importance of using the right design, equipment, working methods and competent personnel.